Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Introduction

 \section{Introduction}

-In the era of big data, many high-impact domains, such as finance~\cite{reed2001pareto, wang2019semi}, e-commerce~\cite{park2008long, zhang2021model, wang2016multi}, biomedical science~\cite{zhang2021cross, ju2021relational}, and cyber security~\cite{kuypers2016empirical, wang2020bayesian}, naturally exhibit complex and long-tailed data distributions, where a few head categories\footnote{Long-tailed problems occur in labels or input data (like degrees of nodes), collectively named as category.} are well-studied with abundant data, while the massive tail categories are under-explored with scarce data.
+In the era of big data, many high-impact domains, such as e-commerce~\cite{zhang2021model, Wu2023towards}, finance~\cite{wang2019semi}, biomedical science~\cite{ju2021relational, zhou2017local}, and cyber security~\cite{kuypers2016empirical, wang2020bayesian}, naturally exhibit long-tailed data distributions, where a few head categories\footnote{Long-tailed problems occur in labels or input data (like degrees of nodes), collectively named as category.} are well-studied with abundant data, while massive tail categories are under-explored with scarce data.
 To name a few, in financial transaction networks, the majority of transactions fall into a few head classes that are considered normal, like wire transfers and credit card payments.
-However, there are a large number of tail classes that correspond to a variety of fraudulent transaction types, such as synthetic identity transactions and money laundering.
+However, a large number of tail classes correspond to various fraudulent transaction types, like synthetic identity transactions and money laundering.
 Although fraudulent transactions rarely occur, detecting them is essential for preventing unexpected financial loss~\cite{singleton2010fraud, akoglu2015graph}.
 Another example is antibiotic resistance genes, which can be classified based on the antibiotic class they confer to and their transferable ability.
-Genes with mobility and strong human pathogenicity may not be detected frequently and can be viewed as tail classes, but these resistance genes have the potential to be transmitted from the environment to bacteria in humans, thereby posing an increasing global threat to human health and the treatment of critical diseases~\cite{arango2018deeparg, li2021hmd}.
+Genes with mobility and strong human pathogenicity may not be detected frequently and are viewed as tail classes, but these resistance genes have the potential to be transmitted from the environment to bacteria in humans, thereby posing an increasing global threat to human health~\cite{arango2018deeparg, li2021hmd}.